akhinos/cf-for-k8s-gardener/README.md

                    -t kapp
 ```

-You can also clone the repo https://github.tools.sap/c21s/cf-for-k8s-sap and use
+You can also clone the repo https://github.tools.sap/c21s/cf-for-k8s-sap, **checkout the `stable` branch** and use

 ```
 shalm apply cf-for-k8s-sap \